jakobzhao/geog458/weeks/week07/readme.md

 ## Creating an Online GeoNarrative

-In this lecture, you will learn how to create a onbline Geo-Narrative.
+In this lecture, you will learn how to create a online Geo-Narrative.
 A GeoNarrative application, also being referred to as storymap, or map-based storytelling, is an visualization genre that primarily utilizes a series of maps or other types of geovisualizations to narrate a geographical event or phenomenon.
 In addition to geovisualization, there will be other form of information like scripts, images, or videos.
-This lecture mainly provides an online geonarrative template which can help you to make your own geo-narrative applications.
+This lecture mainly provides an online GeoNarrative template which can help you to make your own geo-narrative applications.
 To review the geo-narrative template, please visit [this link](https://jakobzhao.github.io/weeks/week07).

 ![](img/cover.png)

-A online geonarrative is organically integrated by several scenes.
+An online GeoNarrative is organically integrated by several scenes.
 Each scene consists of a web map and a script.
 You can manipulate the map by zooming, panning, and even adding more thematic layers.
-This library embodies the concept responsive web design, meaning the geonarrative can be shown on either desktop or mobile devices.
+This library embodies the concept responsive web design, meaning the GeoNarrative can be shown on either desktop or mobile devices.

 ## 1. Prerequisite